yvesleconte/yvesleconte/README.md

 ### Hello there, I'm Yves! 👋

+I'm currently working as a Quant Researcher in DeFi.

 ## :mortar_board: Education

 - In Dec.
 2024 I will graduate from a research [Master's](https://dauphine.psl.eu/en/training/masters-degrees/mathematics-and-applied-mathematics/masters-year-2-mathematics-deep-learning-and-humanities) degree in Applied Mathematics specialized in Statistics & Machine Learning from Paris Dauphine University and ENS Paris (PSL University).